rovazh/visual-kmeans/README.md

 An example dataset is provided in the repository under the `examples/` directory.

-To upload your own dataset, use the Upload CSV button in the app interface and select a .csv file from your local machine.
+To upload your own dataset, use the Choose File button in the app interface and select a .csv file from your local machine.

 ## How to run